Menu

 Every operator should offer protection plans - they’re a good way to make some money, and they protect you as well as your tenant in case something goes wrong.

-You should only force tenants to purchase protection if you’re certain they need it and you can afford to ruffle a few feathers.
+You should only require tenants to purchase protection if you’re certain they need it and you can afford to ruffle a few feathers.

-And you can't force tenants to buy your plan - you can only mandate that they have insurance.
+And remember, you can't force tenants to buy your plan - you can only mandate that they have insurance.
+If a tenant has coverage through their homeowners' insurance or an independent plan, you need a way to verify this and remove the extra charge from their bill.

 Learn more ways to improve your self storage facility with these: